mit-han-lab/temporal-shift-module/README.md

 ### Pretrained Models

 Training video models is computationally expensive.
 Here we provide some of the pretrained models.
+The accuracy might vary a little bit compared to the paper, since we re-train some of the models.

 #### Kinetics-400 (Dense Sampling)